AdobeDocs/experience-manager-64.en/help/sites/developing/using/spa-architecture.md

 As with rendering, all routing should also be dynamic.
 In AEM, [the SPA should always own the routing](../../../sites/developing/using/spa-routing.md) and AEM listens to it and fetches content based on it.

 Any static routing works against the [principle of portability](../../../sites/developing/using/spa-architecture.md#portability) and limits the author by not being compatible with content authoring features of AEM.
 For example, with static routing, if the content author would want to change a route or change a page, he or she would have to ask the front end developer to do it.

-## Maven Archetype for SPA Starter Kit {#maven-archetype-for-spa-starter-kit}

-Adobe recommends leveraging the [Maven Archetype for SPA Starter Kit](https://github.com/adobe/aem-spa-project-archetype) to help you start your own SPA project for AEM.

 ## SPA Design Models {#spa-design-models}